 (2) A notarial officer may refuse to perform a notarial act unless refusal is prohibited by any law other than this act.

 (3) A notary may not be required to perform a notarial act outside the notary’s regular workplace or business hours.

+(4) A notary public shall refuse a request that would require the notary to:

+(a) use an electronic notarization system or a communication technology that the notary does not know how to operate; or

+(b) use an electronic notarization system or communication technology that does not meet the requirements of this act or standards adopted by rule.

 SECTION 10.
+Signature if Individual Unable to Sign.
 If an individual is physically unable to sign a record, the individual may direct an individual other than the notarial officer to sign the individual’s name on the record.
 The notarial officer shall insert “Signature affixed by (name of other individual) at the direction of (name of individual)” or words of similar import.

 SECTION 11.
+Notarial Act in this State.
 (1) A notarial act may be performed in this state by:

 (a) A notary public of this state;